This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Serbia.

 • entities performing passenger's transportation services by bus.

-Tax period is a calendar month.
-For the taxpayers which total turnover for the previous 12 month period exceeded 50 million RSD (approximately €410,000), for the tax debtors and for the entities which begin business activity in the current year.
+Tax period is a calendar month for the taxpayers which total turnover for the previous 12 month period exceeded 50 million RSD (approximately €425,000), for the tax debtors which are not registered for VAT and for the entities which begin business activity in the current year.

-Tax period is a quarter – for the taxpayers which total turnover for the previous 12-month period does not exceed 50 million RSD (approximately €410,000) and for the tax debtors which are not registered for VAT.
+Tax period is a quarter for the taxpayers which total turnover for the previous 12-month period does not exceed 50 million RSD (approximately €425,000).

-Taxable persons shall submit VAT return and make the related payment by the 15th of the calendar month following the end of tax period.
+Taxpayers shall submit VAT return and make the related payment by the 15th of the calendar month following the end of tax period.
 Exceptions are tax debtors which are not registered for VAT, for which deadline for submission and payment of VAT liability is 10th day of calendar month following the end of tax period.

 A wide range of penalties are imposed by the tax authority if VAT returns are not submitted on time and/or the related VAT liability is not calculated and/or is not paid by the due date.